alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

 Docker for all things
 -----

-In the context of this article, we'll define DevOps as a way to embed all dependencies within our code, meaning **we want to limit the number of dependencies on our computer or CI server** to run our code. to do this, we will start by installing and starting [Docker Desktop](https://www.docker.com/products/docker-desktop).
+In the context of this article, we'll define DevOps as a way to embed all dependencies within our code, meaning **we want to limit the number of dependencies on our computer or CI server** to run our code.
+To do this, we will start by installing and starting [Docker Desktop](https://www.docker.com/products/docker-desktop).

 Once you've set it up, confirm you have Docker running: